usgs/groundmotion-processing/doc_source/contents/getting-started/install.md

 :::{important}
 Previously we used `conda` to manage dependencies but that was creating some difficulties, so we are now relying on `pip` as much as possible.
-We hope to be able to provide `pip` installs via pypi wheels soon.

 Our development team is not proficient with Windows systems, so our ability to support Windows installs is limited.
 We have done our best to provide instructions to support Windows build.